Both of You, Dance Like You Want to Win!: Production

-Compared to the other episodes, "Both of You, Dance Like You Want to Win!" is distinguished by the abundant use of special animation techniques such as residual images and kinetic deformations.
-For this purpose, the characters' faces were deformed to unreal expressions, exaggerating movements and caricatures.
+In the episode's original draft, Gainax planned a slightly different battle.
+During the first battle, rather than splitting into two from the bottom up after being struck by Asuka, Israfel was instead meant to split in two suddenly in the middle of the fight and strike the powerless Eva-01 with a kick; after the battle, Shinji would have been extracted from the Eva and warmed himself by a fire while wrapped in a blanket.
+During the second battle, Israfel was meant to adopt a silhouette resembling an Eva as a form of camouflage, and the fight was to be slightly shorter.
+Compared to the other episodes, this episode is distinguished by the abundant use of special animation techniques such as residual images and kinetic deformations.
+For this purpose, the characters' faces were deformed to unreal expressions, exaggerating movements, and caricatures.
 For the scene in which Misato screams with glasses in her hands, the staff used a wide-angle lens; this was not indicated in the script, as it was chosen later by the direction.
-For the final synchronized battle, the Evas' coordination is technically replicated by a montage consisting of hand-drawn and digitally composited graphics by means of which both the two Evas' and their pilots' bodies appear to merge into one single entity; the images were obtained by cutting the images of Asuka and Shinji with their respective Evangelions along the vertical central axis, combining them into one.
-Takehito Koyasu, Tomokazu Seki, Tetsuya Iwanaga, Hiro Yūki and Koichi Yamadera, voice actors of several main characters in the series, played unidentified characters for "Both of You, Dance Like You Want to Win!".
-In some sequences of the installment, the staff also used the songs "You Are My Only One", "Aoi Legend" and "Toi sora no yakusoku" by Kotono Mitsuishi, Misato Katsuragi's voice actress, from the image album Lilia 〜 from Ys, while Yoko Takahashi sang the final theme song for the episode, entitled "Acid Bossa Version", a rendition of "Fly Me to the Moon" with a bossa nova and acid house sound.
-In late home video editions of the series, staff replaced Yoko Takahashi's version with an "Asuka Bossa Techno" version.
+Evangelion Chronicle, an official encyclopedia of the series, noted that the scene in which Shinji and Asuka argue at Misato's apartment first relies on long shots framing the characters in full, then shifts to close-ups of their faces, creating a strong visual rhythm.
+For the final battle, the Evas' coordination is technically replicated by a montage consisting of hand-drawn and digitally composited graphics by means of which both the two Evas' and their pilots' bodies appear to merge; the images were obtained by cutting and combining the images of Asuka and Shinji with their respective Evas along the vertical central axis.
+The series' staff composed the soundtrack before producing the animation for the scene; Evangelion music composer Shirō Sagisu therefore described the production process as "reverse spotting", with the music coming first and the battle visuals later synchronized to it.
+Gainax initially considered using a preexisting piece of music for the battle.
+Takehito Koyasu, Tomokazu Seki, Tetsuya Iwanaga, Hiro Yūki, and Kōichi Yamadera, voice actors of several main characters in the series, played unidentified characters in the episode.
+The staff also used the songs "You Are My Only One", "Aoi Legend" and "Toi sora no yakusoku" by Kotono Mitsuishi, Misato Katsuragi's voice actress, from the image album Lilia 〜 from Ys, while Yōko Takahashi sang the final theme song for the episode, entitled "Acid Bossa Version", a rendition of "Fly Me to the Moon" with a bossa nova and acid house sound.
+In late home video editions of the series, staff replaced Yōko Takahashi's version with an "Asuka Bossa Techno" version.